AntonPieper/simple-app/README.md

 Prometheus metrics are collected for the frontend and backend service as of now.

-One alarm is configured to monitor for "frequent" access to the frontend (more than 10 accesses per min. trigger an alarm)
+One alarm is configured to monitor 'frequent' access to the frontend, triggering an alarm if there are more than 10 accesses per minute."

 ## TODO
 1. Verify that Prometheus works, ~perhaps add monitors for remaining services (eg. postgres)~ (more monitors not necessary)